kcg2015/lidar_ground_plane_and_obstacles_detections/README.md

 ```

-Here, a `cloud.make_voxel_grid_filter()` filter is created with a leaf size specified by `leaf_size', the input data is passed, and the output is computed and stored in cloud_filtered.
+Here, a `cloud.make_voxel_grid_filter()` filter is created with a leaf size specified by `leaf_size', the input data is passed and the output is computed and stored in cloud_filtered.

 #### Region of Interest (ROI)

-First a 3D box is specified.
+First a 3D ROI box is specified.
 Any points outside that box are filtered out.

 ```
 def roi_filter(cloud, x_roi, y_roi, z_roi):